aerleon/aerleon/docs/reference/generators.md

 * _to-zone_: static keyword, followed by user specified zone
 * _inet_: Address family (only IPv4 tested at this time)

+NOTE: For generating global policies use `from-zone all to-zone all {inet}`.

 ### Term Format

 * for common keys see the [common](#common) section above.